koush/docs.scrypted.app/motion-detection.md

 # Motion Detection

 Motion Detection plugins analyze the camera stream for motion.
 This is useful if the camera does not have a motion sensor or the motion sensor is sub par.
-Motion Detection is also used by [Scrypted NVR](/scrypted-nvr/) for smart detections.

 There are several Motion Detection Plugins available.
 [Scrypted Desktop App](/desktop-application) installations should use the [WebGL Motion Sensor](#webgl-motion-sensor), all other installations should use [OpenCV](#opencv).